Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: The Supervision--Coverage Dilemma

 For entity signals to improve document ranking, they must first reach the documents being ranked.
 Table~\ref{tab:coverage} shows that no evaluated configuration achieves both high relevant-document coverage and strong discrimination simultaneously.

+Selecting entities directly by their measured discriminativeness on the test judgments---information no deployable system has---reaches RelCov@20 $= 72.8\%$ at DiscRatio $= 5.40$, and $87.1\%$ at DiscRatio $= 3.37$ for $k = 50$.
+This is the only configuration that approaches the desirable region, and it does so using precisely the signal the benchmark fails to annotate.

-The binary-derived run sits at one extreme: DiscRatio@20 $= 154.9$ but RelCov@20 $= 19.7\%$, leaving 80.3\% of relevant documents unreachable through the entity channel regardless of downstream ranker quality.
+The binary-derived run sits at the opposite extreme: DiscRatio@20 $= 154.9$ but RelCov@20 $= 19.7\%$, leaving 80.3\% of relevant documents unreachable through the entity channel regardless of downstream ranker quality.
 All other runs occupy the opposite regime.
 LLM CER covers 97.1\% of relevant documents but achieves DiscRatio@20 $= 1.09$ --- its top-20 entities appear in relevant and non-relevant documents at nearly identical rates.
 IDF filtering shifts this only marginally (DiscRatio 1.23, RelCov 91.2\%).
-The LGBM selector gives the best non-oracle compromise (RelCov 94.9\%, DiscRatio 1.20), while consensus variants cluster at similarly high coverage and near-random discrimination.
+The LGBM selector gives the best leakage-free compromise (RelCov 94.9\%, DiscRatio 1.20), while consensus variants cluster at similarly high coverage and near-random discrimination.

 The tradeoff is not resolved by selecting more entities.
 As $k$ increases from 10 to 50, RelCov rises for every run but DiscRatio falls in parallel.
 For LGBM, RelCov rises from 85.6\% to 99.6\% while DiscRatio falls from 1.44 to 1.03; for the binary-derived run, from 11.8\% to 33.8\% while DiscRatio falls from 211.9 to 96.4.
 This is a structural slope present across all values of $k$ and all runs, not a tuning problem.
 Mean overlap reinforces this: even when the binary-derived run reaches a relevant document, it contributes on average only 1.69 supporting entities, compared with 4.24 for LGBM and 4.33 for LLM CER.
 The signal is sparse not only across documents but within them.